 A subset of questions from the SC section is included in the Last Month of Life interview.
-In Rounds 2 and 3, this section was not administered if the person was not alert in the last month of life (based on PD6).
+(In Rounds 2 and 3, this section was not administered if the person was not alert in the last month of life.
+This skip was removed in Round 4).